clnsmth/soso/docs/source/user/quickstart.rst

     >>> r
     '{"@context": {"@vocab": "https://schema.org/", "prov": "http://www. ...}'

-For a list of available strategies, please refer to the documentation of the `main.convert` function.
+For a list of available strategies, please refer to the documentation of the `convert` function.

 Adding Unmappable Properties